xrdocs/application-hosting/_tutorials/2016-05-31-xr-toolbox-ios-xr-vagrant-bootstrap-config.md

 * **xrapply_string**: This command can be used to apply a config directly using a single inline string.
 For eg. `xrapply_string "interface Gig0/0/0/0\n ip address 1.1.1.2/24 \n no shutdown"`

 Only the root user is allowed to run the above commands as a good security practice.
+Unless specified, Vagrant will always escalate the privilege to run the shell provisioner script as root.
 {: .notice--danger}

 Our shell script will look something like this: